 Some of the more widely used computer vision algorithms include the following:

-1) Image Classification:
+1) Image Classification

 Image classification is where visual inputs that are fed into a CV system are placed into appropriate categories.
 For example, if a computer vision system sees an image of a car, it should be able to automatically place it under the heading of “Automobiles”.

 However, a major roadblock at this present time is that while the CV system is fed that same image of the car, there is no category assigned to it.
 So, how will it know where to place that image?
-The goal with this algorithm is for the system to learn what that image is, and on its own, automatically create a category label so the picture of the car can be placed there.
+The goal of this algorithm is for the system to learn what that image is, and on its own, automatically create a category label so the picture of the car can be placed there.

-2) Object Detection:
+2) Object Detection

-With object detection algorithms, the goal for a CV system takes to capture all of the different objects in an image, create a boxed region around them, and assign them with a label.
+With object detection algorithms, the goal of a CV system takes to capture all of the different objects in an image, create a boxed region around them, and assign them with a label.
 Back to our car example again, suppose there is an image of 20 cars, some are Hondas and some are Toyotas.
 An object detection CV system should be able to pick out the former ones first and create a box around them.

 For example, if the Honda is an Accord model, then a box should be placed around it with the label “Honda Accord”.
 This same process holds true for Toyota cars.
 In this situation, the CV system should be able to discriminate against multiple objects that look the same from the outset.

-3) Sematic Segmentation:
+3) Sematic Segmentation

 With semantic segmentation algorithms, an image is broken down at its most granular level – i.e. the pixel.
 The goal of semantic computer vision systems is to understand what each pixel means and how it contributes to the overall image.
 This is useful when determining where the exact boundaries of each object lie in the image, without approximating it.

-4) Instance Segmentation:
+4) Instance Segmentation

 Instance segmentation algorithms work to look at the entire image.
 However, not only does it do that, but it is also specifically designed to break a certain object down into its most minute detail.
 Going back once again to our car example, suppose this system picks out a Honda Accord as the object, from there, it should be able to identify its color, types of tires, etc.